Lab Session 1: Introduction to Microcontroller Programming¶

 Question

-Note that you had to include the #include <M5Core2.h> and the M5.begin(); // Initialize M5Core
+Note that you had to include the #include <M5Unified.h> line and the M5.begin(); // Initialize M5Core statement.

-Why did you have to do that? what are these instructions for?
+Why did you need to do that?
+What are these instructions for?

 -